 At Kezia's request in 2001, Pittsburgh's City Council proclaimed the month of March as Educating Teens about HIV/AIDS Month.
 In 2002, the Allegheny County Council also made the proclamation.
 Educating Teens about HIV/AIDS Month highlights the need for educating teens about HIV/AIDS and calls attention to how the HIV/AIDS epidemic is effecting youth.
-The program is in its twelfth year of operation.
+The program is in its fourteenth year of operation.

 Kezia's decision to continue the Project after she completed the requirements for the Governor's School was easy, because she feels that the need for HIV/AIDS education is still crucial.
 She remains determined to help fight against this deadly disease.
 ETAH continues to receive support from Kezia's mother and the original Advisory Board (established in 2001).
 In March 2005, the program was expanded statewide, and Awareness Days were held in Pittsburgh, Harrisburg, and Philadelphia.
 Educating Teens about HIV/AIDS, Inc. is now a 501 (c)(3) non-profit organization.

 Educating Teens about HIV/AIDS, Inc. is grounded in the philosophy that when we educate our teens, we are securing a healthy future.
 Today’s teens are tomorrow’s workforce, leaders, and decision makers.
 The investment in teenagers today is an investment in our quality of life for the future.
-Acknowledging that risky behaviors do not happen in isolation, ETAH uses a comprehensive approach that addresses self-esteem, peer pressure, alcohol and drug use, abusive relationships, economics, health, and other issues that affect youth.
+Acknowledging that risky behaviors do not happen in isolation, ETAH uses a comprehensive intergenerational approach that addresses self-esteem, peer pressure, alcohol and drug use, abusive relationships, economics, health, and other issues that affect youth.
 ETAH takes into consideration the social and cultural experiences of youth.
 ETAH provides prevention education, while empowering youth to make informed decisions about their health and well-being so that they can protect themselves and maintain a healthy lifestyle.